twrecked/lovelace-hass-aarlo/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

 Aarlo is part of the default HACS store.
 If you're not interested in development branches this is the easiest way to install.
-HACS will tell you what to add to your UI configuration.

-The card type is `aarlo-glance.js`.
+1. install "HACS" as per their documentation
+2. let the install complete - takes at least an hour - see HACS documentation
+3. choose "HACS" from the side bar
+4. select "frontend"
+5. click + and search for Hass Arlo
+6. choose "install this repository in hacs"
+7. choose "install"
+8. now install the module in Home Assistant choosing the Configuration Menu
+10. choose Lovelace Dashboards
+11. choose resources
+12..choose + to add and then :
+Url
+/hacsfiles/lovelace-hass-aarlo/hass-aarlo.js
+Resource Type:
+JavaScript Module
+13. edit your dashboard as usual, when adding the aarlo-glance card you will need to choose a manual card type (bottom of the gui list) and then insert the configuration code to match your camera, here is a working config for a camera known to Arlo as "kitchen" - note  the quotes
+  type: 'custom:aarlo-glance'
+  entity: camera.aarlo_kitchen
+  name: A camera in my Kitchen
+  show:
+    - motion
+    - sound
+    - snapshot
+    - battery_level
+    - signal_strength
+    - captured_today
+    - image_date
+  top_title: false
+  top_status: false
+  top_date: false
+  image_click: play

 <a name="installation-from-script"></a>
 #### From Script